microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/sharepointprotectionpolicy-update.md

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

-Adds/removes [siteprotectionunit](../resources/siteprotectionunit.md) to [sharePointProtectionPolicy](../resources/sharepointprotectionpolicy.md) object.
+Updates the Protection Policy for a M365 service SharePoint Online.
+Adds/removes [siteprotectionunit](../resources/siteprotectionunit.md) to [sharePointProtectionPolicy](../resources/sharepointprotectionpolicy.md).

-To remove, specify the @removed annotation in the request body for the respective protection unit together with the siteProtectionUnit.Id. [sharePointProtectionPolicy](../resources/sharepointprotectionpolicy.md) object.
+To remove, specify the @removed annotation in the request body for the respective Protection Unit together with the Id of the [siteprotectionunit](../resources/siteprotectionunit.md).

 ## Permissions